X-R-G-B/R-Bus/docs/network/rfc/RFC.md

     To understand this action, the action header `magick` must be equal to `1`

+    This packet initialize the connection to the lobby, and by extension, register to the game that will be created in that lobby.

+    The Lobby Server will respond to this packet with a `NEW_PLAYER` (3.4.5.) action.

     The action body is composed of the following fields:
     - `magick`